William R. Tyler Fellowships

 In general, Fellows will be expected to fulfill the work/residence requirement in their first year.

 During the academic year of fulfillment of the work requirement, Fellows must be in residence at Dumbarton Oaks.
 A maximum of one week’s absence per term and two weeks’ absence over the academic year (September to May) is permitted during the year of residency/work at Dumbarton Oaks, by application to the Fellowship Coordinator, and following consultation with the project supervisor.

 Fellows are free to spend the year of their Fellowship not devoted to fulfillment of the work/residency requirement, as well as the summers, undertaking research and travel away from Dumbarton Oaks, although they are expected to contribute to the community whether by their physical presence or through regular reports and blogposts.

 What sort of travel qualifies toward the travel allowance?

 The travel allowance is offered to encourage research or field work related to the dissertation.
-Travel plans must be submitted at the time of application and require approval by the dissertation advisor; final approval of the two-year work/travel plan for the purposes of disbursing the travel and housing allowances is required by the Director of Dumbarton Oaks.
+Travel plans must be submitted at the time of application and require approval by the dissertation advisor; final approval of the two-year work/travel plan for the purposes of disbursing the travel allowance is required by the Director of Dumbarton Oaks.
 Conference travel is not eligible, unless applicants can demonstrate that it is directly related to the dissertation.
 Reimbursable items (not to exceed $5,000 total over the course of the fellowship) include: economy airfare; airfare baggage fees; ground transportation; meals: reasonable daily alimentation (excludes alcohol); lodging; relocation expenses to Washington, D.C. (fellow’s airfare or gas mileage only).